denis-berthier/CSP-Rules-V2.1/README.md

 ## 6. Installation:<br>
-Download CSP-Rules V2.1 from the master branch (by clicking "Code" button and then the "Download zip" option), unzip the resulting file, rename it to "CSP-Rules-V2.1" (i.e. delete the possible "-master" part in its name, go to the "Docs" folder and read the Basic User Manual for an easy installation step and for how to use CSP-Rules.<br>
+Download CSP-Rules V2.1 from the master branch (by clicking the "Code" button and then the "Download zip" option), unzip the resulting file, rename it to "CSP-Rules-V2.1" (i.e. delete the possible "-master" part in its name, go to the "Docs" folder and read the Basic User Manual for an easy installation step and for how to use CSP-Rules.<br>
 For ease of use, executable versions of CLIPS are delivered in the "CLIPS" folder.
 However, if you are using a Mac, due to the strict MACOS security rules, you may have to recompile your own version of the CLIPS core.
 Go to https://sourceforge.net/p/clipsrules/code/HEAD/tree/branches/63x/core/, click "download snapshot", unzip the file thus obtained.
 In a Terminal, go to the core directory, type "make".
 You will get a "Clips" executable file in this directory; move it to the CLIPS folder of CSP-Rules-V2.1. <br><br>